xbeat/Machine-Learning/README.md

 Text chunking is a critical preprocessing step in RAG systems that involves breaking down large documents into smaller, meaningful segments.
 This process enables efficient document retrieval and helps maintain semantic coherence while staying within LLM context windows.

+## Exploring the Perceptron Binary Classification with Deep Learning

+Perceptron Fundamentals

+The perceptron is a fundamental building block of neural networks, implementing linear binary classification.
+It takes input features, applies weights, adds a bias term, and produces a binary output through a step activation function.
+This implementation demonstrates the core perceptron structure.

 ## Introducing Foundation Agents The Next Frontier in AI Decision-Making

 What are Foundation Agents?